 Hanna Krasowski

-Incoming postdoctoral researcher @UC Berkeley EECS
+Postdoctoral researcher @UC Berkeley EECS

 My vision is to achieve effortless deployment of robots that safely interact with our physical world.
-The focus of my research is the development of efficient algorithms for complex controllers to ensure compliance with safety specifications.
+The focus of my research is the development of efficient algorithms for complex controllers to ensure compliance with specifications.
 To this end, I combine the versatility of reinforcement learning and formal methods’ provable guarantees.
-I run experiments on a variety of motion planning use cases, ranging from autonomous driving to marine vessels.
+I run experiments on a variety of motion planning use cases, ranging from autonomous driving to maritime vessels.

 Research interests